 Harborview Medical Center and the University of Washington have an illustrious history of leadership in research in critical care medicine.
 The Critical Care Division of the Department of Anesthesiology and Pain Medicine is actively involved in outcomes-based research at Harborview Medical Center, providing opportunities for critical care fellows to gain exposure to clinical research.
 For trainees interested in more in-depth research training with the intent to pursue an academic career, several opportunities exist.
 The department offers a two-year research fellowship in basic science or clinical research for trainees interested in focused research training that is funded by an NIH training grant.
 Another mechanism for research training is present in the form of research "faculty-fellowships" that combine clinical work with basic science or clinical research training, which are funded by clinical revenue.

-This application form is a "common form" that will be accepted by the majority of ACCM fellowship programs.
-You may complete the application electronically, and then e-mail or surface mail the application to the programs you wish to apply to, including ours.
-You cannot save the information that you enter into the application, so you may wish to submit to all of the programs that you are interested in at one sitting, or make a paper copy that you can mail, fax or scan for additional submissions.
-The common ACCM application form and a list of all ACGME-approved ACCM programs can also be found on the SOCCA website.
+This is a "common form" that will be accepted by the majority of ACCM fellowship programs.
+You may complete the application electronically and e-mail or surface mail the application to the programs you wish to apply to, including ours.
+You cannot save the information you enter into the application, so you may wish to submit it to all programs you are interested in at one sitting, or make a paper copy that you can mail, fax or scan for additional submissions.
+The common ACCM application form can also be found on the SOCCA website along with a list of all ACGME-approved ACCM programs.

 In addition to the application form, these are the documents required for application:

-For applicants from Anesthesiology, Emergency Medicine, Obstetrics, or Surgery programs, please send completed applications and/or questions to:
+For applicants from Anesthesiology, Emergency Medicine, Obstetrics, or Surgery programsshould send completed applications and/or questions to:

 Fellowship Program Administrator